This post may contain affiliate links, view our disclosure.

 An alley at night inside the walled city of Old Damascus, Syria in March 2011.

-Once you learn how easy it is to make roasted eggplant dip, you’ll make it all the time.
+Once you learn how easy it is to whip up Middle Eastern roasted eggplant dip, you’ll make it all the time.
 It’ll be your go-to appetizer whether you’re hosting the gathering or heading someone else’s home.
-Baba Ganoush is perfect because it’s easy to transport and doesn’t need to be re-heated!
+Here are a few reasons I love it:

 Baba Ganoush Ingredients